pragneshbagary/Vista/README.md

-# Personal AI RAG System
+# VISTA - Vector-Integrated Semantic Text Assistant

 A Retrieval-Augmented Generation (RAG) system that answers questions about personal information using structured text documents.
 This system processes your personal data files, creates semantic embeddings, and uses AI to provide accurate, contextual answers to questions about your background, projects, skills, and experience.